tamton-aquib/ice/README.md

 [Ice](https://gameofthrones.fandom.com/wiki/Ice) is a lightweight command line utility to help with simple problems encountered while playing CTFs. <br />
 Extracted from [graveyard](https://github.com/tamton-aquib/graveyard)

+NOTE: Most of the functions can autodetect if its encode or decode.

 ---

 ### Includes